 // { status: "shipped", carrier: "DHL", eta: "2026-06-26" }

 One user turn.
 Two LLM round-trips.
-One database query.
-Your metrics should capture all three latency contributions separately, not lump them into a single “response time” figure.
+One DB query.
+Log all three latency contributions separately – never lump them into a single “response time” figure.

 Example: Multi-tool research (three hops, one visible reply)